IABTechLab/uid2docs/docs/guides/integration-dsp-no-sdk.md

 - [UID2 Client-Side Integration Guide for Mobile](integration-mobile-client-side.md)

-### Make Sure the Token Lifetime and Expiration Are Valid
+### Make Sure Token Lifetime and Expiration Are Valid

 A token must be valid and current so that it can be used in the bidstream.
 You must do two things: